Who are Germany's extreme-right group 'the Third Path'? | DW | 25.10.2021

 But its brand of socialism is decidedly nationalist and racist in tone, close to the aims of Adolf Hitler's original Nazi party: Its program includes "the rigorous funding of families with many children to prevent an imminent extinction of the German people," and "the preservation and development of the biological substance of the German people."

-Moreover, the Third Path openly questions the legitimacy of Germany's post-war borders, demanding "the peaceful restoration of Great Germany with its original frontiers."
+Moreover, the Third Path openly questions the legitimacy of Germany's post-war borders, demanding "the peaceful restoration of Greater Germany with its original borders."

-In its latest report, the BfV has noted an increasing professionalization in the Third Path in the last few years.
+In its latest report, the BfV has noted an increasing professionalization in the Third Path over the last few years.
 In 2019, the party realigned its structures to suit German electoral rules, helping to make it eligible to run in both national and regional elections.
-The BfV says the party has around 20 bases across Germany and is most politically active in seven of Germany's 16 states, including Brandenburg, where the vigilante activities were stopped, Bavaria, and North Rhine-Westphalia.
+The BfV says the party has around 20 bases across Germany and is most politically active in seven of Germany's 16 states, including Brandenburg — where the vigilante activities were stopped — Bavaria and North Rhine-Westphalia.

-During the 2021 federal election campaign, the Third Path was prosecuted for hanging up posters with the slogan "Hang the Greens" in Munich and Saxony.
-German courts eventually decided that the posters did in fact break the law and had to be taken down.
+During Germany's recent 2021 federal election campaign, the Third Path was prosecuted for putting up posters emblazoned with the slogan "Hang the Greens" in Munich and Saxony.
+German courts eventually decided the posters did in fact break the law and had to be taken down.

 The struggle for the community involves a number of charitable efforts, including help for the homeless (though only those considered German) and organizing local sports activities, especially martial arts.

-The Third Path also took part in a number of demonstrations against German government lockdown measures and spread theories downplaying the pandemic on its website.
-In one article posted on its website in 2020, the Third Path claimed that the pandemic was being exploited by the International Monetary Fund and the European Central Bank to accelerate the abolition of cash, and claimed that ECB head Christine Lagarde had Jewish heritage.
+The Third Path also took part in a number of demonstrations against the German government's coronavirus lockdown measures and spread theories downplaying the pandemic on its website.
+In one article posted on its website in 2020, the Third Path claimed the pandemic was being exploited by the International Monetary Fund (IMF)and the European Central Bank (ECB) to accelerate the abolition of cash, and claiming that ECB head Christine Lagarde had Jewish roots.
 The BfV describes the Third Path as antisemitic and racist.

-Not unlike its calls for vigilante groups in Brandenburg, the BfV has also noted that in 2020 the Third Path assembled "national patrols" in German towns, supposedly to protect German people from foreign criminals, on the grounds that "the German people have been declared free game."
+Not unlike its calls to vigilante groups in Brandenburg, the BfV also noted that in 2020 the Third Path assembled "national patrols" in German towns, supposedly to protect German people from foreign criminals, on the grounds that "the German people have been declared free game."

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.